jonduan/proposal/_posts/2016-12-19-energy-analysis.md

 In the following exercises you have to calculate the conversion efficiency of the power plants for several fuels and for Combined Heat and Power (CHP) plants.

+calculate the conversion efficiency of the power plants for several fuels and for Combined Heat and Power (CHP) plants.